akohlmey/lammps/doc/src/pair_table.rst

 stored for each of the *N* values in the internal table, one set of splines for energy, another for force.
-Note that these splines are fitted to the **internal** tabulated data which may have already be determined from a spline interpolation of the orignal tabulated data read from a file (see above).
+Note that these splines are fitted to the **internal** tabulated data which may have already be determined from a spline interpolation of the original tabulated data read from a file (see above).
 The distance :math:`r_{ij}` is used to find the appropriate set of spline coefficients which are used to evaluate a cubic polynomial which computes the energy or force.
 This is the most accurate evaluation style available but also the one with the largest computational cost.

 The *bitmap* style is similar to *linear*, only that the lookup is done using a fast bit-mapping technique due to :ref:`(Wolff) <Wolff2>`, which